Translated by Lester Somera

 In Japan, tattoos are associated with organized crime regardless of the gender of the tattoo bearer.
 Even small, cute tattoos may get you denied entry at an onsen or sento (plus pools, waterparks, and public beaches too), so check the onsen’s webpage beforehand to confirm their particular tattoo policy.

 Please note that this is changing, and certain parts of Japan may be more lenient than others.
+For example, Beppu allows people with ink entry.
 Also, tattoos coverable with tattoo sleeves and stickers are usually acceptable.

 People with heart, kidney or lung diseases should consult with a doctor before visiting an onsen.